Zenithsiz/ist-ddrs-lab3/typst/exercises/6.typ

 	caption: [Network diagram]
 )

-#indent_par[The code used to implement this is present in the appendix.]
+#indent_par[The code used to implement this is present in the appendix in code 7.]

 #indent_par[From this, we can see that 12 is the optimal number of circuits to maximize the net revenue.]